Why Do They Have A Tail?

-So, why do dogs have tails?
-In today’s article, we’ll answer that question for a specific breed, the Dachshund.
-So, how do dachshunds use their tails?
-You might be surprised, but the tail of your doxie plays a big role in his way of life.
-Your doxie’s tail is more than just an extension of his body, but it is also an extension of who he is.
+This may come as a surprise, but the tail of your doxie plays a big role in their life.
+Their tail is more than just an extension of their body, it is also an extension of who they are!

-Observe your dog when he is running, walking, or simply standing.
-You will see that his tail, serves as a counterbalance to help him maintain balance and perform certain movements.
+Observe your dog when they are running, walking, or simply standing.
+You will see that their tail serves as a stabilizer to help them maintain balance and perform certain movements.

-One proof of this is when your dog walks on a narrow surface, you will see that his tail tries to put his weight on the opposite side of where he lean.
-Not only that, but the tail is super helpful when he is standing or walking on uneven surfaces or trying to climb up and down an elevation.
+One proof of this is when your dog walks on a narrow surface, you will see that their tail tries to put its weight on the opposite side of where they lean.
+Not only that, but the tail is super helpful when they are standing or walking on uneven surfaces or trying to climb up and down an elevation.

 - Feeling happy and excited – wags tail continuously and vigorously.

 - Feeling at ease – keeps tail in a general state.

 - Feeling worried and frightened – wags tail lower than its general position.

 - Feeling nervous or submissive – holds tail lower and even tuck the tail between rear legs.